-An Overview of our Organisational Structure, Operations and Supply Chain
+An Overview of our Organisational Structure and Operations

 Crest Nicholson is a leading developer with a history of creating well-designed sustainable communities for over 50 years.
-We operate through 6 housebuilding divisions and a further business unit that provides specialist skills for strategic land.
-The core operations of our Group are focused on the southern half of the UK.
+Our core operations are run through five housebuilding divisions and two further business units that provide specialist skills for strategic land and major projects.
+We are a FTSE250 listed organisation and operate within the southern half of the UK.

 Our tier-one supply chain is predominantly UK-based, with some material suppliers based in Europe.
-This first-tier supply chain comprises a number of different organisations that vary in the goods and services they provide and can be divided into three main segments: material suppliers; sub-contractors and agency labour; and consultants.
+This first-tier supply chain comprises different organisations that vary in the goods and services they provide.
+These can be divided into three main segments: material suppliers; sub-contractors and agency labour; and consultants.

-We consider the following areas of our business and operations to be of risk of modern slavery and human trafficking:
+We consider the following areas of our business and operations to be at risk of modern slavery and human trafficking: